Frequently Asked Questions

 We can treat severe illnesses with individual measures.
 That is why we support our patients at every stage of the disease.
 Based on my experiences, I don’t believe in hopeless cases.

-Effective treatment must consider many aspects of the human being and the body.
-We understand integrative oncology to mean the use of therapies that can increase the effectiveness of cancer therapies and reduce their side effects.
+Effective treatment must take into account many aspects of the person and the body.
+By integrative oncology we mean the use of therapies that can increase the effectiveness of cancer treatments and reduce their side effects.
+The reactivation of the immune system, a change in lifestyle, a healthy diet and the treatment of the tumor with alternative substances are important elements of integrative treatments.

 Cancer cells or precursors develop in our body every day and are recognized and killed by our immune cells.
 Our immune system is the most effective protection and, at the same time, a powerful weapon against cancer.